xihangshi/reprository/content/_index.md

   - block: slider
     content:
       slides:
-      - title: Welcome to the Xihang Shi's Research Page
+      - title: "<span style='font-size: 48px;'>Welcome to the Xihang Shi's Research Page</span>"
-        content: My research covers the entire spectrum from the fundamental all the way to the very applied.
-In particular, we strive to deepen our understanding of quantum science in the field of free-electron-light interactions and make use of it.
+        content: "<span style='font-size: 24px;'>My research covers the entire spectrum from the fundamental all the way to the very applied.
+In particular, we strive to deepen our understanding of quantum science in the field of free-electron-light interactions and make use of it.</span>"
         align: center
         background:
           image: